- On August 23, 2022

 Grand Canyon West Rim Helicopter Tour: Everything You Need To Know

-Six must-see attractions in the Grand Canyon West Rim helicopter tour may be seen in a single action-packed day, making for the most picturesque, historical, and aesthetically enticing experience possible.
+Six must-see attractions with the Grand Canyon West Rim helicopter tour may be seen in a single action-packed day, making for the most picturesque, historical, and aesthetically enticing experience possible.
 The day begins with pick-up at your Strip or Downtown hotel in a luxury SUV or mini-coach.
-After that, snap a picture of the iconic Hoover Dam, an unforgettable engineering feat for its massive size, innovative design, and detailed craftsmanship.
+After that, snap a picture of the iconic Hoover Dam along the way, an unforgettable engineering feat for its massive size, innovative design, and detailed craftsmanship.

 Is it worth going on the Skywalk at the Grand Canyon West Rim?

-Including a visit to the Skywalk on your West Rim trip is something that comes highly recommended by our team.
-Imagine yourself hanging in midair above the Grand Canyon at the height of 4,000 feet, with a vantage point that takes in its whole.
+Including a visit to the Skywalk on your West Rim Helicopter tour is something that comes highly recommended by our team.
+Imagine yourself hanging in midair above the Grand Canyon at the height of 4,000 feet, with a vantage point that takes in a 180 degree view of the canyon and the Colorado River below.
 Since it was opened to the public in 2007, this glass cantilever bridge has swiftly established itself as one of the Grand Canyon’s most popular attractions.
 When you go to the West Rim of the Grand Canyon, going on the Skywalk will surely be one of the most memorable parts of your trip.
+Note that no cameras or cell phones are allowed on the Skywalk, but they do have free lockers to store your belongings.

 Can you go down to the bottom of the Grand Canyon at the West Rim?